upthebuzzard/upthebuzzard.github.io/_games/pouches-of-destiny.md

 You can choose to just discard a card from your existing pouch, or maybe you have to make room for a newly picked card.

 The card can be
 * thrown as far away as a MOVE, i.e. to a neighbouring NESW position.
 As with a MOVE, it could be made to slide all the way down a sequence of ever lower neighbouring postions.
-When it comes to rest, it is the new top card (unless there is a player already on that location and the new card would raise them by more than 4).
+When it comes to rest, it is the new top card (unless there is a player already on that location and the new card would raise them by more than 4, in which case it gets buried under that point, or under a neighbouring point if on bedrock).
 You can discard onto bedrock (spreading the heap out sideways).
 * dropped onto your own position to become the new top card (unless the new card would raise you by more than 4).
 * buried below a higher neighbouring point.